15 Practical Tips for Gen Z Graduates Entering the Workforce in the UK

 1. Define your career goals

-• Start by reflecting on what you enjoy doing, what matters to you and where you see yourself in the future.
+• Identify what you enjoy, what matters to you, and where you see yourself in five years.

 Check out our list of jobs that didn't exist 20 years ago for more career inspiration!

 Starting your job search while still studying can give you an advantage over other graduates.
 By doing so, you can better understand the job market and identify the best opportunities based on your skill set and background.
 The better you are prepared, the less stress you will experience when job searching.
-For Gen Z or millennials entering the workforce, it's becoming a normal practice to work as digital nomads.
-There are even endless hybrid and remote working opportunities.
+Nowadays, you are not limited by location but can explore digital nomad opportunities worldwide!

 Explore the biggest industries in the UK or highest paying jobs to help you choose your ideal career path.